-31. SHR will notify OSCR where, in the course of carrying out an inquiry, it considers that information available to it indicates a serious concern around the governance or financial mismanagement of a charitable RSL and which may lead OSCR to consider the disqualification of a trustee.
-This may include, but is not limited to, the following situations:

-- Serious or sustained mismanagement or misconduct by governing body members; - Improper or illegal activity by governing body members; - Fraudulent activity by governing body members or their involvement in the acceptance or giving of bribes from/ to other persons;
+- 34. Where the information of concern is raised with, or identified by OSCR in the first instance, OSCR will pass the information to the SHR within 5 working days of receipt to the point of contact named in Appendix 1 and provide any relevant information to allow the SHR to undertake an inquiry. - 35.
+SHR will notify OSCR where, in the course of carrying out an inquiry, it considers that information available to it indicates a serious concern around the governance or financial mismanagement of a charitable RSL and which may lead OSCR to consider taking regulatory action.
+This may include, but is not limited to, the following situations: - Serious or sustained mismanagement or misconduct by governing body members; - Improper or illegal activity by governing body members; - Fraudulent activity by governing body members or their involvement in the acceptance or giving of bribes from/ to other persons;